danieladov/jellyfin-plugin-mergeversions/README.md

 </p>

 ## Install Process

+## From Repository
+1. In jellyfin, go to dashboard -> plugins -> Repositories -> add and paste this link https://raw.githubusercontent.com/danieladov/JellyfinPluginManifest/master/manifest.json
+2. Go to Catalog and search for the plugin you want to install
+3. Click on it and install
+4. Restart Jellyfin

+## From .zip file
 1. Download the .zip file from release page
 2. Extract it and place the .dll file in a folder called ```plugins/Merge Versions``` under  the program data directory or inside the portable install directory
 3. Restart Jellyfin